 These can include visits to the family, special meals, gathering to pray and remember the deceased.
 These can stem from religious or community frameworks.

 It is important to include children in the circle of life and let them see those grieving and the ritual involved in this time in life.
-It helps them to understand the loss and begins to demystify death.
+It helps them to understand the loss and demystifies death.

-When Sobonofu first came to the US she found it impossible to believe that we often end up experiencing grief alone and that there was an expectation for how long it “should” last.
-She concluded that modern western culture could learn from her community-based grief from her county.
+When Sobonofu first came to the US, she found it impossible to believe that we often end up experiencing grief alone, and that there was an expectation for how long it “should” last.
+She concluded that modern western culture could learn from her community-based grief from her country.

-We now have many ways in the community to support those suffering through, grief circles, workshops, and therapy.
-If we take time to learn about these options before we need them it may help us in the future.
+We now have many ways in the community to support those suffering through grief circles, workshops, and therapy.
+If we take time to learn about these options before we need them, it will help us in the future.

-As a Doula, I spend time having discussions around sickness and dying and this can often highlight the effects of the grieving that takes place when having to face a serious diagnosis or life expectancy.
-The topic can further be approached when considering the family and friends involved and the plans for after death.
-If grief becomes inconsolable or impossible to face then a grief counselor and professional help are required.
+As a Doula, I have discussions about sickness and dying and this can often highlight the grieving that takes place when having to face a serious diagnosis or life expectancy.
+The topic will lead to discussion considering the family and friends involved and the plans for after death.
+If grief becomes inconsolable or impossible to face, then a grief counselor and professional help are required.
 It is an important part of the Doulas role to understand professional boundaries and know when and where it is appropriate to ask for further help.

-To go through grief at any time is a slow difficult experience but to try and take this journey alone is much harder.
+To go through grief is a slow, gruelling experience, but to take this journey alone is much harder.
 We need each other for help and support and for the reminder we do not have to go down this path alone.